ZzhanLi/DS_Portfolio_Zhan-Li/Yelp_Data_Analysis/readme.md

 ### Visualization skills

-In the Yelp data analysis project, you need to use visualization tools to display the analysis results to non-technical stakeholders.
-For example, you can use tools such as Tableau, Power BI to perform visualization analysis, and create charts such as bar charts, scatterplots, line charts, and heatmaps to show the results of Yelp data analysis.
+You must employ visualization tools in the Yelp data analysis project to show non-technical stakeholders the analysis results.
+To display the outcomes of the Yelp data analysis, for instance, you can make charts using bar charts, scatterplots, line charts, and heatmaps using programs like Tableau and Power BI.

 ### Teamwork skills